-Terrock Consulting Engineers has carried out an assessment of the effects of blasting within the Southern Development Area, and in their assessment have concluded that blasting can be conducted in accordance with appropriate regulations and comply with current Work Authority ground and air vibration levels.
+Terrock Consulting Engineers (independent of the proponent) has carried out an assessment of the effects of blasting within the Southern Development Area, and in their assessment have concluded that blasting can be conducted in accordance with appropriate regulations and comply with current Work Authority ground and air vibration levels.

 Further to this, they have also concluded that proper blast management will ensure the public is protected from flyrock, and hence there is not a safety risk to persons off-site.

 The requirements of DPI provide that air blast is limited to 115 dBL for 95% of the blasts, with an absolute limit of 120dBL as measured in the vicinity of any sensitive location.
 Terrock advises that damage to buildings does not occur below air vibration levels of 133 dBL.
 Cemex is required to keep a log of all blasting activities, and monitors the air and ground vibrations at sensitive locations, including a number of the objector's properties.
-Retention of this information provides a means by which Council and DPI can regularly monitor the blasting operations at the guarry, and ensure that these limits are not being exceeded.
-Further to this, the quarry was required, as part of the previous planning permit, to set up a Community Consultative Committee at which issues of compliance can be openly discussed with the community, Council, DPI and the quarry managers.
-The Consultative Committee has been operational with the exception of the December 2007 meeting, which is expected to be held in the near future.
-It is understood that presentations have been made on behalf of the proponent on at least two occasions to the committee relating to the current proposal.
+Retention of this information provides a means by which Council and DPI can regularly monitor the blasting operations at the quarry, and ensure that these limits are not being exceeded.
+DPI has advised that should a complaint be received concerning damage to a building resulting from blasting at any time, the process is to require an independent assessment of the building, commissioned by the proponent.
+Further to this, as noted above the quarry was required, as part of the previous planning permit, to set up a Community Consultative Committee at which issues of compliance can be openly discussed with the community, Council, DPI and the guarry managers.